wiheto/teneto/docs/tutorial/networkrepresentation.rst

   'bu'

 There are 4 different nettypes: bu, wu, wd and bd where b is for binary, w is for weighted, u means undirected and d means directed.
-Teneto tries to estimate the nettype, but specfing it is good practice (otherwise it can accidently get assumed as undirected).
+Teneto tries to estimate the nettype, but specifying it is good practice (otherwise it can accidentally get assumed as undirected).

 You can also get the size of the network by using: